robertkowalski/couchdb-fauxton/styleguide.md

 or null var.

 #### Indentation
 - 2-space indentation.
 Don't use tabs.
-Jshint will whine if you have mixed tabs and spaces.
+JSHint will whine if you have mixed tabs and spaces.
 - Avoid lines longer than 120 characters.

 #### Whitespace